-Chicken Enchilada is one of my favorite soup recipes for a few reasons.
-A nice basic vegetable and chicken soup is nice, but add to that a little bit of spice, a thicker consistency with the addition of corn flour, and a good dose of cheese.
+Chicken Enchilada Soup is one of my favorite soup recipes for a few reasons.
+A good basic vegetable and chicken soup is nice, but add to that a little bit of spice, a thicker consistency with the addition of corn flour (masa harina), and a good dose of cheese.

 I’ve included a link to my homemade red enchilada chili sauce, which I like to keep on hand to make a lot of my other favorite recipes from south of the border.

 Here are a few related soup recipes that you might enjoy:

 Chicken Enchilada Soup

 Chicken Enchilada Soup - A favorite Mexican soup recipe that captures the flavors of chicken enchiladas and transforms them into a hearty bowl of soup.